Bashar071/Discord-Bot/README.md

     └── warn unwarn.js
 └── package.json

-:waring: In the each files please replace client.login('your-bot-token-here'); with your actual discord bot token
+:warning: In the each files please replace client.login('your-bot-token-here'); with your actual discord bot token